-Throughout this year and beyond you will see a swathe of improvements the council is bringing.
+We are making improvements to our services all the time.
 Some will be visible, like the regeneration works across the borough.
-Others will be behind the scenes, in the shape of technology improvements to help the way you interact with important services.
+Others will be behind the scenes, in the shape of technology improvements to help the way you work with important services.

 We’ve added direct links for frequently used services such as paying your council tax, or a parking fine and finding out about planning appeals.

 We want to make 24/7 self-service a realistic and workable option for those who need it.
 At the same time, speaking to someone face to face at Shute End is still an option.
 You decide when you interact, at a time that suits you, and there is still expert advice on hand.

 Our far reaching 21st Century Council programme is making a significant contribution to our overall plans, and we are becoming a leaner, more efficient council costing significantly less to run.
 Some changes have already been introduced with success, making residents’ lives easier.
 During the last 12 months we have changed how people can apply for blue badges, making the experience quicker and more user friendly.
 Gone are the lengthy 8-week waits for a decision.
 Now, online, a response is given instantly.

 The changes we are introducing may mean the method with which you interact with us will be different – and you may have already encountered some of the approaches we have introduced.
 During 2017 we introduced self-service kiosks at 6 libraries across the borough.
 This meant we could extend opening hours and give residents a quicker service.

 And earlier this year, in January, we introduced a new solution that has improved the customer payment experience online.
 New chip and PIN machines have been rolled out across the borough to libraries, children’s centres, registrars, planning and the Dinton Activity Centre, introducing contactless payment.